 And interestingly, bookings for the top five rising destinations peak on Tuesdays, shortly after searches do.3

 Bookings aren't a one-and-done, point-and-click proposition.
-Being visible throughout the mobile-intensive research process can help a brand stay top-of-mind when a traveler finally starts thinking purchase.
+Being visible throughout the mobile-intensive research process can help a brand stay top-of-mind during a traveler's path to purchase.

 Travelers are using mobile to be spontaneous